MrJohz/blog/content/posts/0007-adding-discussions/index.md

 }
 ```

 I also need to get a list of all the blog posts I've written, and the discussion links that are already saved for each post.
 (This means I can manually add discussion links for posts that used to be hosted on my old [Bear Blog](https://bearblog.dev/) site.)
-Once I've done that, I can merge the two: for each scraped link, find the post on my blog that it corresponds to and merge the new and old entries together.
+The hardest part about this is that there's no native `walk` functionality in the NodeJS standard library, so I use a snippet I've found online.

-Finally, I can write the discussion links back out again.
+Finally, I can merge the scraped links with the discussion links that are already saved, sort them so that the newest discussions always show up first, and write them back to the `discussions.toml` file for each entry.
+This means that the next time I run the script, some of the discussions it scrapes will already have been saved in the `discussions.toml` file, so I assume that the URL of the discussion can be used as a natural ID for each discussion, and deduplicate based on that.

 ## Filtering